engineervix/ten-lists/README.md

 **Footnotes**

-<a name="#footnote1">**1**</a>: I am yet to test it on a Windows Shell as well as on a Mac.
-Previous versions of the script ran well on Windows and Mac OS X. However, since the major re-write of the script in September 2019, I haven't tested it on other platforms other than Ubuntu where I primarily develop from.
+<a name="#footnote1">**1**</a>: I am yet to test it on a Mac (I expect it to run just fine!).
+Previous versions of the script ran well on Mac OS X. However, since the major re-write of the script in September 2019, I haven't tested it on other platforms other than Ubuntu and Windows.